E-ugine/apartment-mgmt-system-backend/README.md

 # Apartment Management System

-A comprehensive property management platform built with Django and Django REST Framework, featuring role-based access control, secure authentication, and complete property, payment, and communication management.
+A full-featured property management platform built with Django and Django REST Framework to simplify property, payment, and communication management.
+It was designed to provide secure authentication and role-based access control for landlords, caretakers, and tenants, improving transparency and efficiency in property operations.

 ## Table of Contents